sylvainhalle/textidote/Readme.md

 ### Structure

 - A section should not contain a single sub-section.
-More generally, a division of level n should not contain a single division of level n+1. [sh:nsubdiv]
+More generally, a division of level n should not contain a single division of level n+1.
+  [sh:nsubdiv]

+### Hard-coding

+- Figures should not refer to hard-coded local paths. [sh:relpath]
+- Do not refer to sections, figures and tables using a hard-coded number.
+  Use \ref instead. [sh:hcfig, sh:hctab, sh:hcsec, sh:hccha]

 ### Potentially suspicious